by Eric Barbour

 In nearly all glass audio tubes, the control grid is a piece of plated wire, wound around two soft-metal posts.
 In small tubes the plating is usually gold, and there are two posts made of soft copper.
 Grids in big power tubes have to tolerate a lot of heat, so they are often made of tungsten or molybdenum wire welded into a basket form.
-Some large power tubes use basket-shaped grids made of graphite (see D below).
+Some large power tubes use basket-shaped grids made of graphite (see section D, “Screen Grid”, below).

 Inside any modern amplifying tube, one of the things to avoid is called secondary emission.
 This is caused by electrons striking a smooth metal surface.
 If many secondary electrons come out of the grid, it will lose control of the electron stream, so that the current “runs away”, and the tube destroys itself.
 So, the grid is often plated with a metal that is less prone to secondary emission, such as gold.
 Special surface finishing is also used to help prevent secondary emission.